At MYOpera we pride ourselves in our team of artists and leaders that support the company’s mission and values.

 A life-long lover of opera, Stephanie got her first taste when she was four years old, playing the role of Madama Butterfly’s son in the inaugural run of Brian McDonald’s iconic production for the Canadian Opera Company (COC).
 Stephanie sang with the Canadian Children’s Opera Company for nearly a decade and has appeared as a supernumerary in over a dozen COC productions.
 Stephanie has been involved with MYOpera since its inaugural season and joined as General Director in 2014, expanding MYOpera’s activities and events, including an annual Season Launch party and MYOpera’s network of Alumni.
 Stephanie has worked as the Project Manager for the launch of Indie Opera Toronto, the Toronto collective of independent opera producers, and works to drive their goal of supporting one another as advocates of innovative opera and chamber music experiences.

 Natasha has enthusiastically carved her space in Toronto’s vibrant classical music community as an active and sought-after vocal collaborator and coach.
 She is a graduate of Dalhousie University (B.Mus.) and the University of Manitoba (M.Mus.).
 Natasha held a faculty position as Undergraduate Vocal Coach at the University of Manitoba in Winnipeg, and worked closely with their Opera Studies department.
 Since her move to Toronto, she has music directed with Summer Opera Lyric Theatre (Martha, 2015), Toronto Operetta Theatre (HMS Pinafore, 2015), and Loose Tea Music Theatre (Carmen, reimagined, 2016).
-She joined MYOpera in 2014 on Hänsel & Gretel for the Kawartha Concerts Encore Series in Lindsay, ON, and continued with Béatrice et Bénédict (2015) and The Rape of Lucretia (2016), to rave reviews.
-Recent engagements include Rodelinda with the 2016 Halifax Summer Opera Festival, and a cross-Canada recital tour with tenor Jan Van der Hooft.
+She joined MYOpera in 2014 on Hänsel & Gretel for the Kawartha Concerts Encore Series in Lindsay, ON, and continued with Béatrice et Bénédict (2015), The Rape of Lucretia (2016), and The Italian Girl in Algiers (2017) to rave reviews.